truist/reveal.js/europe.md

 <!-- .slide: data-background="photos/1-Scotland/IMG_5025.png" -->
 <!-- .slide: class="top-text" -->
-Oh, and totally by chance, we found a high ropes course
+Totally by chance, we found a high ropes course
 and decided to give it a try!

 ---